 - Number of characters

 - CTA of meta description (if it has one)

-If you are using chrome, you can also use the META SEO Inspector chrome extension.
-It will show you the title, URL, meta description (that user has written), and the whole structure of the page.
+Using Chrome, you can also use the META SEO Inspector chrome extension.
+It will show you the title, URL, meta description (that the competitors have written), and the whole structure of the page.

 Why are Meta Descriptions Important?

 Meta descriptions are an essential part of on-page SEO.
-It helps the user who is searching for the query, and the search engine understands what the page is about concisely.
+It helps the user searching for the query and the search engine understand what the page is about concisely.

-To make it easy for them, and give them the context of the information about the page, the meta description is really important.
+This makes it easy for them and gives a better context of the information about the page—which makes the meta description essential.

-According to SearchEngineLand, your meta description is also the most important factor in improving your click-through rate.
+According to SearchEngineLand, your meta description is the most important factor in improving your click-through rate.

-That means, that if you can craft an impactful eCommerce meta description, you will be able to present your products in front of more people.
+That means if you can craft an impactful eCommerce meta description, you are likely to attract more customers to your page.

 How to Write Ecommerce Meta Description?